 Ari Lax: Fact.
 It’s the only card that is a hard “should be banned” in Modern, so close enough to a fact for me even if other things might be on the chopping block.
 Arcum’s Astrolabe should probably be banned in Legacy too, let alone Modern where it is causing the same issues.
 Cards have costs for a reason, and the raw package of material, value, and violating the rule of costs is honestly a secondary concern to removing basic lands from older formats.

 If playing Sixth Edition basic Plains is wrong, I don’t want to be right.

-Emma Handy: Fiction.
+Carmen Handy: Fiction.
 If Uro, Titan of Nature’s Wrath could get the Mental Misstep treatment and get erased from Eternal Magic, that would just be incredible.
 True aggressive strategies have been struggling in Modern since Throne of Eldraine released Oko, Thief of Crowns into the world, and deleting Uro from fair decks would go a long way to legitimizing the fairer creature decks of the world.

 3. Mystic Sanctuary should be banned in multiple formats in Monday’s Banned & Restricted announcement.

 None of us will forgive or forget Oko, Thief of Crowns any time soon, but you can see how we ended up there.
 Veil of Summer is too good, but it’s too good at something that has been a fixture of Magic since the beginning.